haopingku/ruby-struct/README.md

 ```

 ## Priority Queue
-A priority queue for getting minimum element in logN time.
+A priority queue for getting the minimum element in log N time.

 - `#size`
 - `#insert(element)` to insert any object to the priority queue.